czyzby/gdx-lml/README.md

 - Make sure `gradle` is installed globally.
 This repository has no Gradle wrappers in any project, so you cannot just use `./gradlew`.
 - Run `gradle eclipse` to generate Eclipse projects for core libraries.
 - *Optional*: `cd examples` and run `gradle eclipseAll` to generate Eclipse projects for all examples.
-Some examples have an Android project and require you to add `local.properties` file with `sdk.dir` property.
+Note that some tasks will fail to run; this is expected, as some examples have an Android project and require you to add `local.properties` file with `sdk.dir` property.
 - Open Eclipse IDE.
 Import existing projects.
 Make sure to turn on searching for nested ones.
 - Add `eclipse-formatter.xml` as Java code formatter.
 Make this the default formatter for the imported projects.